ow2-quick-app-initiative/poi-quick-app/docs/README.md

 You also can generate the RPK app package and distribute it where you want.

-The initial tools only generates a quick app as an outcome, but you are encouraged to explore other ways to serve the information (e.g., Web Application, Android app, etc.). __We will be glad to see other final implementations__ based on the common databases.
+The initial tools only generate a quick app as an outcome, but you are encouraged to explore other ways to serve the information (e.g., Web Application, Android app, etc.). __We will be glad to see other final implementations__ based on the common databases.

 #### <a name='Examplesofimplementations'></a>Examples of implementations

 * [Leuven Cultural Heritage](https://pbest.eu/cultural-heritage-quick-app/).
-Historic places and monuments in Leuven 🇧🇪.
+Historical places and monuments in Leuven 🇧🇪.
 * [Oeratoom](https://pbest.eu/oeratoom-leuven-quick-app/).
 Big Bang Theory artwork in Leuven 🇧🇪.
 * [Comic Book Route](https://pbest.eu/comic-book-route-quick-app/).
 Wall paintings in Brussels 🇧🇪.
 * [Eckernförde Heritage](https://pbest.eu/cultural-heritage-quick-app/de/eckernforde/).
-Historic buildings in Eckernförde 🇩🇪.
+Historical buildings in Eckernförde 🇩🇪.

 Share yours!
 Just [send us the information](https://github.com/pbesteu/poi-quick-app/issues/new) about what you have done.